edcarp/python-novice-esces/_episodes/06-files.md

 the first two datasets, however the minima plot shows that the third dataset minima is consistently zero across every day of the trial.
 If we produce a heat map for the third data file we see the following:

+# FAO Lucy: I haven't created a new heatmap here yet - let me know what you think we should show here and I'll create it

 ![Heat map of the third inflammation dataset.
 Note that there are sporadic zero values throughout the entire dataset, and the last patient only has zero values over the 40 day study.